REX2626/Astro-Attack/README.md

 Make ships have a thruster animation

 Check / improve graphics.get_entities_to_draw performance
+Fix issue with not rendering some objects right on edge of screen (strict rendering)

 Fix first full_screen click not moving the mouse properly